The silence of the circuit

 A lot of friends and neighbors gathered and everyone was ready to see this marvel VCR.
 Well, it didn't work.
 The picture was hopelessly garbled.

 This Tale is a runner-up in EDN’s Tales from the Cube: Tell Us Your Tale Contest, sponsored by Tektronix.
-Read the other finalists’ entries here.
+See all the finalists here.

 So back to the drawing board.
 I developed some clever ways to use parts for more than one function and came up with an incredibly tricky but simple circuit that I could build quickly.
 I used a 9V battery for power.
 My circuit looked like quite a kludge but seemed to work properly.
 Finally I had video just as everyone was filtering back.
 I was sweating bullets as I started the unknown video that I wasn't sure would even work.
 It worked great but the video turned out to be probably the worst choice in the world for this old-fashioned country audience.